cozis/website-stuff/string_parsing_patterns.md

 # String Parsing Patterns

 Over the years, I came up with several patterns for parsing strings without a tokenization step.
-I found that following this patterns consciously made it easy to write robust string parsing code.
+I found that following these patterns consciously made it easy to write robust string parsing code.

 <br />
 <br />